-Search online for information on increasing your SaaS products’ conversion rate and you’ll find page after page of techniques designed to help you convert more of your visitors into trial users and paying customers.
+Search online for information on increasing your SaaS products’ conversion rate and you’ll find page after page countless techniques designed to help you convert more of your visitors into trial users and paying customers.

 Often, these tactics are successful — when implemented effectively, they can boost your conversion rate and increase your visitor-to-trial-user conversion rate.
 But by solving one problem, it’s quite easy to create another: customers who sign up for your product without really needing it.

-We call these users “mistaken signups,” since they’re often mistaken into thinking your SaaS product is essential for their business when in reality it might not be a good fit, for a variety of reasons.
+We call these users “mistaken signups” since they’re often mistaken into thinking your SaaS product is essential for their business when, in reality, it might not be a good fit for a variety of reasons.

-Usually, this is a completely innocent consequence of a mismatch between a customer’s expectations and the reality of your product, or a result of a friend or a colleague recommending your SaaS product when it might not really have been necessary.
+Usually, this is a completely innocent consequence of a mismatch between a customer’s expectations and the reality of your product, or a result of a friend or a colleague recommending your SaaS product when it might not have been necessary.

 For the most part, mistaken signups aren’t a major liability for your business.
-They’ll usually sign up for your free trial (or, if your product doesn’t offer a free trial, buy a short-term plan) and cancel once they realize that your product isn’t right for them.
+They’ll usually sign up for your free trial (or, if your product doesn’t offer a free trial, buy a short-term plan) and cancel once they realize your product isn’t right for them.

 How a Mistaken Signup Can Affect Your NPS